MahmoudQaddura/amazon-clone/README.md

 4. `npm run prisma-push||prisma-studio||prisma-gen`

-# Needed environment variables to run this project loacally
+# Needed environment variables to run this project

 ## Create a .env.local file in the root directory with the following